julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, February 27, 2025.
+Friday, February 28, 2025.
 Quote of the day:

-> "Pray thee, spare, thyself at times: for it becomes a wise man sometimes to relax the high pressure of his attention to work." - Thomas Aquinas
+> "The best and most beautiful things in the world cannot be seen or even touched - they must be felt with the heart." - Helen Keller